In this comprehensive Local SEO Marketing Guide, I’ll be covering my bulletproof local organic SEO plan for home service businesses (and contractors).

 The image title should be unique from the other information you’ve entered but should still include a variation of your target keyword.

-Add a Target Keyword to Your Page URL
+Add Your Target Keyword to Your Page URL

 As I touched on earlier, creating an easy user experience for both the website visitor and the search engines will greatly help with your on-page SEO efforts.

 Beyond having an organized URL structure, having your keyword in the page URL with hyphens in between is really important.

 Publish High Utility Content